 Historical Journey

-Spiritual Formation: He joined the Dutch Reformed Church but was later dismissed for initiating spiritual encounters beyond orthodox norms.
+He joined the Dutch Reformed Church but was later dismissed for initiating spiritual encounters beyond orthodox norms and he was led to South Africa.

-Mission Work: Returning to Zimbabwe (then Rhodesia), he finally established the church headquarters at Muchechetere Village and opened Zivavose School in Zaka.
+Returning to Zimbabwe (then Rhodesia), he preached at various centers until he finally established the church headquarters at Muchechetere Village and opened Zivavose School in Zaka.

 Despite colonial hostility toward African-led churches, Rev. Mawewe persisted.
 His ministry became intertwined with Zimbabwe’s liberation struggle: